-The intensity function of a spatio-temporal LGCP model can be decomposed into three components, namely, a temporal component $\mu(t)$, a spatial component $\eta(\textbf{u})$, and a spatio-temporal stochastic variation $\xi(\textbf{u},t)$.This decomposition is represented as follows
+The intensity function of a spatio-temporal LGCP model can be decomposed into three components, namely, a temporal component $\mu(t)$, a spatial component $\eta(\textbf{u})$, and a spatio-temporal stochastic variation $\xi(\textbf{u},t)$.
+This decomposition is represented as follows

-Here, the spatial and temporal components are deterministic and capture aspects of the underlying population at risk of the pattern of disease.
+Here, the spatial and temporal components are deterministic and capture aspects of the underlying population at risk for the disease pattern.
 The spatial component $\eta(\textbf{u})$ represents the population density in the study region.
 This implies that if there were zones or locations with higher or lower cases, this variation would be absorbed in $\eta(\textbf{u})$.
-The temporal component $\mu(t)$ is estimated by grouping the total number of cases over time, and using a spline model with different basis functions to model this data.
-Thus, the flexibility of the splines estimation of $\mu(t)$ could capture the anomaly in the number of cases across time.
+The temporal component $\mu(t)$ is estimated by grouping the total number of cases over time and using a spline model with different basis functions to model these data.
+Thus, the flexibility of the splines estimation of $\mu(t)$ captures the evolution in the number of cases over time.
 This emphasizes that the remaining term $\xi(\textbf{u},t)$ will capture anomalies in space and time.
 This term is modeled as a stationary, zero-mean log-Gaussian stochastic process.
 In the following sections, we explain in detail how we compute each component and their importance in the model.